Compressed Indexes for Fast Search of Semantic Data: The permuted trie index

+\myparagraph{Supporting range queries} Another relevant characteristic of the introduced layout is that it can support also \emph{range queries}, i.e., queries filtering the set of triples to be returned by means of range constraints.
+For example, we could impose a limit on the objects of the pattern \textsf{?PO} by requesting all subjects with a given property \emph{and} having their objects $o$ such that $\ell < o < r$, with $\ell$ and $r$ being two fixed values.

+In order to support such queries we can modify the default lexicographic assignment of URIs to IDs as follows.
+Strings still follows a lexicographic ID assignment, i.e., these are sorted lexicographically and consecutive IDs are assigned in such order.
+Numeric types, instead -- the ones over which we could possibly express a range restriction -- such as integers or real numbers, dates, and so on\footnote{\url{https://www.w3.org/TR/rdf-sparql-query/\#operandDataTypes}.}, are sorted in increasing order and compressed in a distinct data structure, say $R$.
+This $R$ data structure is just a sorted integer sequence that, as we are going to illustrate next, supports binary search directly over the compressed representation.

+Now, the range restriction $\ell < \texttt{?value} < r$ will be handled as follows. \begin{enumerate} \item \emph{The lower and upper bounds, $\ell$ and $r$, are searched in $R$ to obtain their IDs, say $id_{\ell}$ and $id_{r}$.
+In the case $\ell$ ($r$) is not present in $R$, let $id_{\ell}$ ($id_{r}$) be the ID of the closest value in $R$ smaller than $\ell$ (larger than $r$).} \item \emph{All entities whose IDs are larger than $id_{\ell}$ and less than $id_{r}$ will bound to the variable \textup{\texttt{?value}} and returned using the algorithm described in Fig. 2.} \end{enumerate} In conclusion, range queries need \emph{at most two} additional searches into a separate data structure with respect to a \textsf{select} query.
+As we will see in Section~\ref{sec:experiments}, the space cost of $R$ is small because its data is sorted and very compressible.
+However, we do not focus much on range queries in the rest of the paper, hence we assume a traditional lexicographic ID assignment in the following.

-\myparagraph{Representation} A key characteristic of the trie data structure is to conceptually replace runs of the same ID $x$ in a sequence with the pair ($x$, \var{pointer}), where the \var{pointer} information indicates the run length and where the run is located in the sequence.
+\myparagraph{Representation} A key characteristic of the trie data structure is to conceptually replace runs of the same ID $x$ in a sequence with the pair $(\var{x}, \var{pointer})$, where the \var{pointer} information indicates the run length and where the run is located in the sequence.
 This already produces significant space savings when triples share many repeated IDs, as it holds for large RDF datasets.
-Again, refer to Figure~\ref{fig:trie} for a basic graphical evidence of this fact.
-We note that the sequences of \var{nodes} and \var{pointers} on each trie level can be effectively compressed using a wealth of available techniques, developed for compactly represent (long) integer sequences with excellent search capabilities, e.g., the ones appearing in inverted indexes~\cite{zobel2006inverted,pibiri2018inverted}.
-A review and discussion of such techniques is out of scope for the contents of this paper: we point the interested reader to the more general survey by Zobel and Moffat~\cite{zobel2006inverted} and the one by Pibiri and Venturini~\cite{pibiri2018inverted} discussing the most recent developments.
+Again, refer to Fig.~\ref{fig:trie} for a basic graphical evidence of this fact.
+We note that the sequences of \var{nodes} and \var{pointers} on each trie level can be effectively compressed using a wealth of available techniques, developed to compactly represent (long) integer sequences with excellent search capabilities, e.g., the ones appearing in inverted indexes~\cite{survey}.
+A review and discussion of all such techniques is out of scope for the contents of this paper: we briefly overview the ones relevant for our purposes and point the interested reader to the more general survey by Zobel and Moffat~\cite{zobel2006inverted} and the ones by Pibiri and Venturini~\cite{pibiri2018inverted,survey} for a complete and more detailed description.